dalenguyen/firebase-wordpress-docs/docs/firebase-wordpress-integration.rst

     cd functions/
     yarn OR npm install
-    yarn build OR npm run build

-The code will go to *functions* folder.
-Install packages with yarn / npm and start building functions.
+The code will go to *functions* folder, then installs packages with yarn / npm.

 Start deploying firebase functions